SunlightWings/Virtual-Try-On/README.md

-[Complete Code base not maintained yet]
+[Complete Code base not maintained yet, this is just for a rough record of the files.]

 Implementation on CP-VITON-PLUS dataset, extended for 3D reconstruction from single 2D image [Dataset](https://1drv.ms/u/s!Ai8t8GAHdzVUiQRFmTPrtrAy0ZP5?e=rS1aK8)